samblenny/hd1b_other/README.md

 **This project is using Unifont 14 under the SIL OFL-1.1 option.**

 For additional details on the dual license, see [unifont/README.md](unifont/README.md)

+### Unicode Data Files

+This project uses Unicode Data Files from Unicode 14 as downloaded from https://unicode.org in January 2022.

+For license details, see [unicode/LICENSE-Unicode](unicode/LICENSE-Unicode).